Alberto Cruz (soccer): Club

 While still in high school, Cruz spent the 1988 Western Soccer Alliance season with the San Jose Earthquakes.
-He was a first team All Star.
+He was named a first-team All-Star.
 In 1994, he played for the San Jose Grizzlies in the Continental Indoor Soccer League, with the San Jose Oaks and the San Francisco All Blacks.
 In 1996, he played for the Sacramento Scorpions of USISL.
 Cruz played semi-professional soccer in the San Francisco Soccer Football League in 2000 and 2001 with Mezcala and 2003 with San Francisco A.C.

 International

-Cruz earned one cap with the U.S. national team in a 1-0 win over Jamaica on September 14, 1991.
+Cruz earned one cap with the U.S. national team in a 1–0 win over Jamaica on September 14, 1991.
 He came on for Jorge Acosta at halftime.

 Other careers

 In 1996, Cruz became a program manager with the San Francisco International Airport.
 In December 2006, he moved to Mead and Hunt as an airport engineer.
 He now works as an airport engineer at the Bob Hope Airport.

-In September 1998, Cruz became the head coach of the Archbishop Riordan High School's soccer team.
+In September 1998, Cruz became the head coach of the Archbishop, Riordan High School's soccer team.
 He held that position until March 2002.
 In May 2007, he became a coach with the Petaluma Youth Soccer League.